Desert Mountain Scottsdale Real Estate Market Report — June 2026

 Swim Park & Pools

-Multiple pool complexes across the property including the main resort-style pool and dedicated lap pool.
-Family swim park with cabanas.
+Multiple pool complexes including the main resort-style pool, lap pool, and family swim park with cabanas.

 Hiking Trail Network